khulanJargalsaikhan/AP-CS-medium-problems---CodingBat/README.md

 	scoresAverage([2, 2, 4, 4]) → 4
 	scoresAverage([4, 4, 4, 2, 2, 2]) → 4
 	scoresAverage([3, 4, 5, 1, 2, 3]) → 4

+*DividesSelf*

+	We'll say that a positive int divides itself if every digit in the number divides into the number evenly.
+	So for example 128 divides itself since 1, 2, and 8 all divide into 128 evenly.
+	We'll say that 0 does not divide into anything evenly, so no number with a 0 digit divides itself.
+	Note: use % to get the rightmost digit, and / to discard the rightmost digit.

+	dividesSelf(128) 	-> true
+	dividesSelf(12) 	-> true
+	dividesSelf(120)	-> false